po1sigala/live/01-Class-Content/01-HTML-Git-CSS/02-Challenge/README.md

 ## Grading Requirements

-This homework is graded based on the following criteria:
+This Challenge is graded based on the following criteria:

 ### Technical Acceptance Criteria: 40%